About the Fellowship

 - Third year fellow: $67,225

-- Benefits Include: Health and dental insurance, 15 days paid vacation, 5-10 days of educational seminars and generous CME stipend
+- Benefits Include: Health and dental insurance, 14 days paid vacation + 6 personal days, and yearly educational stipend

 Fellows who have graduated our program in the last 10 years obtained faculty positions at: